smudge/decks/railsconf-2022/slides.md

 <!--
 So if you haven't deployed in 3 months, you have to **sift** through 3 months of changes to figure out what broke.
-So, I'm sure you can see where I'm going with this.
+And I'm sure you can see where I'm going with this.

 CLICK